nbro/andz/README.md

     coverage report

 You can also simply run the [`./run.sh`](./run.sh) script on the terminal, which does that and other things...

+## TODO

+I would like to improve the _citation of references_ that I used to implement an algorithm or a data structure in all modules, even though in most of the cases, especially in the ones that required more effort to write, I've been doing it already.
+If your a contributor, please try to follow this "philosophy"/process.

+I also want to develop a lot more algorithms and data structures.
+See the `README.md` files of the subpackages [`algorithms`](ands/algorithms) and [`ds`](ands/ds) for more info.
+In some cases, you will also find a `README.md` file under the subpackages of the subpackages I've just mentioned.

 ## References